-The term “fairy tale location” is no doubt a term that is often overused.
+The term “fairy tale location” is no doubt a term that people often overuse.
 While I must confess that I myself have used this to describe Lake Bled, I make no apologies.
 Lake Bled is the quintessential fairy tale.
-This is emphasised by its island church sitting proudly in the middle of the crystal clear waters of this shimmering glacial lake.
+Its island church sitting proudly in the middle of the crystal clear waters of this shimmering glacial lake clearly emphasise this.
 All this is seemingly guarded by a medieval castle atop a sheer cliff at the lake shore.
 This scene is backed by views of Slovenia’s three mountain ranges: the Karavanke, Kamnik and Julian Alps; all visible from different places around the lake.
 What truly makes this a fairy tale location however, is that its origins too are rooted in an actual fairy tale.

 In this article I’m going to describe two great hikes that each end with the most magnificent view of Lake Bled you are ever likely to see.
 But first, a little about the lake and its origins.